highcharts/highcharts/docs/stock/advanced-annotations.md

 Advanced Annotations module
 ===========================

 Combining multiple shapes and labels to create a meaningful highlight can be challenging and time consuming.
 The advanced annotations module simplifies this process, enabling users to add complex yet practical annotations to charts—particularly valuable for technical analysis.
-Below is a list of all available indicators.
+Below is a list of all available advanced annotations.
 See here for [basic annotations](https://www.highcharts.com/docs/advanced-chart-features/annotations-module).

 Include the following file `modules/annotations-advanced.js` after highcharts.js or highstock.js to enable advanced annotations.